Mtavarez0625/portfolio-website/README.md

 - ⚡ Modern, responsive design optimized for performance
 - 🎨 Clean, ergonomic UI/UX with smooth interactions
-- 📂 Project showcase with live demos and source code
+- 📂 Project showcase with live demos and GitHub repos
 - 🧑‍💻 Focus on real-world, production-style applications
 - 🌐 Fully deployed and optimized on Vercel